YogitTeam/Yogit-iOS/README.md

     Concurrency control, Race condition troubleshooting
     Asynchronous image list parallel caching
-     Effect → Performance improvement
+    → Performance improvement
-    Run after canceling the previous tasks before running the current task Effect → Cancel unnecessary asynchronous tasks to speed up the response iCloud brings up a list of images that have not yet been downloaded in parallel to a background thread Effect → Users can immediately perform other UI interactions without waiting for that action to take place.
+    Run after canceling the previous tasks before running the current task → Cancel unnecessary asynchronous tasks to speed up the response iCloud brings up a list of images that have not yet been downloaded in parallel to a background thread → Users can immediately perform other UI interactions without waiting for that action to take place.

 <br/>